hund030/TeamsFx_Wiki_review/Available-actions-in-Teams-Toolkit.md

 ```
   - uses: script
     with:
      run: $my_key="abc"; echo "set-teamsfx-env mykey=${my_key}" # command to run or path to the script.
-Succeeds if exit code is 0. '::set-output key=value' is a special command to generate output variables into .env file, in this case, "mykey=abc" will be added the output in the corresponding .env file.
+Succeeds if exit code is 0. 'set-teamsfx-env key=value' is a special command to generate output variables into .env file, in this case, "mykey=abc" will be added the output in the corresponding .env file.
      workingDirectory: ./scripts # current working directory.
 Defaults to the directory of this file.
      shell: bash # bash, sh, powershell(Powershell Desktop), pwsh(powershell core), cmd.
 Can be omitted.
 If omitted, it defaults to bash on Linux/MacOS, defaults to pwsh on windows.
      timeout: 1000 # timeout in ms